 If you want organic traffic to your Shopify store, then yes.
 Unless you already have a strong customer database that can support sales.

-Alternatively, you can run ads and can afford to carry on running PPC campaigns or have a decent social media pipeline of buyers and influencers.
+Alternatively, you can run ads and afford to continue running PPC campaigns, or have a decent social media pipeline of buyers and influencers.

 However, if your Shopify store needs to grow and find new customers, you may have a blog.
 Still, it’s not optimised to gain new organic traffic.
 It’s best to adopt SEO strategies and tactics to acquire new organic traffic for your store, which can turn into new customers, new social media fans, or help build your marketing database.

-Search engine optimisation offers a way to gain traffic without paying for each & every click if you were to use paid ads.
+Search engine optimization offers a way to gain traffic without paying for each click if you use paid ads.